top of page

 Moreover, even if we assume ERGs can be a driver for increased diversity, it may not be the case that companies see their facilitation as an end within itself.
 Research from Accenture suggests that small increases in diversity could lead to higher profits.
 Since ERGs do not need large amounts of internal funding, they seem to be something of a nobrainer for an organisation looking to use Equality, Diversity and Inclusion solely as a driver of growth.

 All considered, however, I would not personally advocate for getting rid of these organisations.
 If nothing else, they provide a sense of belonging and community for minority groups and in many notable cases they have done so much more than this.
-That being said, ERGs cannot come in place of a broader D&I strategy and must exist alongside other efforts by firms to further their DE&I goals.

 bottom of page